noizy-sthlm/infisical-tutorial/scenario/intro.md

 ### Introduction

 DevOps is all about speed and automation.
 But this speed becomes a security risk when secrets aren't managed properly.
-In this tutorial, you'll learn how to protect [secrets](https://en.wikipedia.org/wiki/Key_(cryptography)) using [Infisical](https://infisical.com/) and prevent one of the most common vulnerabilities: hardcoded credentials in source code.
+In this tutorial, you'll learn how to protect secrets using [Infisical](https://infisical.com/) and prevent one of the most common vulnerabilities: hardcoded credentials in source code.

+But first of all, what are secrets?
+Secrets are API keys, passwords, database credentials, JWT tokens, private keys, OAuth tokens, encryption keys - anything that grants access to  systems or data.
+They're called "secrets" because they should never be public.

 Secrets can appear everywhere in the DevOps loop: